Electric Motor vs Gas Engine Boats

 Greater Range and Fuel Flexibility:

-- Gas-powered boats can travel longer distances without needing to refuel, and refueling is quick and easy at most marinas.
+- Gas-powered boats can travel longer distances without needing to refuel, and refueling is straightforward at most marinas.

 Faster Refueling:

-- Gas boats can be refueled within minutes at most marinas or gas stations.
+- Unless you are waiting in a line on labor day weekend, gas boats can be refueled within minutes at most marinas or gas stations.

 Lower Initial Cost: